 The shoppers at a shopping mart are a prominent example of situations where an exponential distribution is followed.
 This is because most of the shoppers tend to spend a small amount of money on the products, while only a few of them spend a large amount of money.

-8. Time that an Interviewer spends with a Candidate
+8. Time that an Interviewer spends with a candidate

-9. Average Time a Call Centre employee spends with the Customer
+9. Average Time a Call Centre Employee Spends With the Customer

 If the average time that a call centre executive takes to complete his/her given task to communicate with a customer is known to be twenty minutes, then the probability that the executive will handle eight customers per hour can be estimated with the help of exponential distribution.
-This helps the managers to draft an appropriate schedule to tackle all the customers approaching the firm with their concerns.
+This helps the managers draft an appropriate schedule to tackle all the customers approaching the firm with their concerns.
 This helps improve the customer satisfaction index.